LaxminarayanJena/JavaBootCamp/README.md

 list.add(Integer.valueOf(3)); //autoboxing
 ```
 ```
- myparent obj = new mychild(); //upcasting mychild obj1=(mychild)obj; //downcasting using obj1 we can call methods in child which is not present in parent
+upcasting means casting the object to a supertype, while downcasting means casting to a subtype. myparent obj = new mychild(); //upcasting mychild obj1=(mychild)obj; //downcasting using obj1 we can call methods in child which is not present in parent